twisted-nematic57/twisted-nematic57/README.md

 - 🔭 I wonder if aliens exist... 🤔
 - 📖 I am reading [How Computers Work: The Evolution of Technology](https://www.amazon.com/How-Computers-Work-Evolution-Technology/dp/078974984X).
 - 🌱 With the knowledge I acquire from the book mentioned above and a few others, I will attempt building my own CPU emulator.
-Someday.
-- 📝 You know, I think I'm very smart. *I'm not.* This is why I am learning C++ *[AGAIN](https://github.com/HackerDaGreat57/learn)*.
-I don't even know what a vector is! 😭
+- 📝 I'm currently working on [a handy build helper for GCC](https://github.com/HackerDaGreat57/trinkets)
 - 💬 I'd love to chat, but unfortunately I barely have time for anything these days...
 - 📫 How to reach me: `HackerDaGreat57@gmail.com` or `HackerDaGreat57#2046` on Discord
 - 😄 Pronouns: He/Him
 - 🦠 Help scientists fight disastrous diseases by [folding@home](https://foldingathome.org/).
-My team number is [1064291](https://stats.foldingathome.org/team/1064291) and [here&#39;s my profile](https://stats.foldingathome.org/donor/name/HackerDaGreat57).
+My team number is [1064291](https://stats.foldingathome.org/team/1064291) and [here's my profile](https://stats.foldingathome.org/donor/name/HackerDaGreat57).
 - ⚡ Fun (actually pretty sad) fact: I don't get any allowance 😔

 I know a *bit* of Batchfile, Shell script, Python, and Java.
 Although I am somewhat familiar with C/C++, I'm not (yet) what you'd call a developer who knows *exactly* what he's doing.
 LOL